zluuba/games-of-terminal/docs/upcoming-features.md

 - blocks move after pause without keeping interval (Tetris game)
 - obstacles can appear in front of the snake and cause an undeserved loss (Snake game)
 - snake vertical speed should be half the horizontal speed, but it is currently equal (Snake game)
+- 'check' function in main Achievement Manager - unnecessary **kwargs arguments, get rid of it.